Augmented match weighted estimators for average treatment effects: A review of methodologies

 \subsection{Augmented inverse probability weighting (AIPW) estimator}

 To enhance the effectiveness and robustness of prior matching estimators, we aim to review some double robustness efficient estimators to gain insights.
 In practice, to address the weakness of unknown score and outcome models, researchers have been developing more robust estimators \citep{yang2020multiply,han2013estimation}.
 Among them, the augmented inverse probability weighting (AIPW) estimator \citep{robins1994estimation} is most commonly used because of its double robustness and semiparametric efficiency.
 Let $\hat{u}_{a}(X)$ and $\hat{e}(X)$ be some parametric estimators for the outcome $u_{a}(X)$ and propensity score $e(X)$.
-The AIPW estimator for the ATE is considered as follows and can be rewritten as: \begin{longequation}
+The AIPW estimator for the ATE is considered as follows and can be rewritten as:

-\end{longequation} Note that (\ref{eq:AIPW}) bears resemblance to (\ref{eq:matX}), as they both utilize the outcome regression term with some adjustments based on the residuals $\hat{R}_{i}$.
+Note that (\ref{eq:AIPW}) bears resemblance to (\ref{eq:matX}), as they both utilize the outcome regression term with some adjustments based on the residuals $\hat{R}_{i}$.
 This results in the doubly robust property.
+The AIPW method converges satisfactorily when both models are sup-norm consistent, or when one model is accurate enough to compensate for any inaccuracies in the other model \citep{chernozhukov2018double}.
+Cross-fitting with minor modification of AIPW form can be employed to enable the AIPW to achieve a first-order equivalence with the oracle AIPW \citep{newey2018cross}.
 However, the AIPW estimator may be unstable when the inverse propensity scores take values near zero or one \citep{kang2007demystifying,guo2014propensity}.
-Conversely, matching estimators avoid the limitation of extreme propensity scores by employing $1+M_{X}/K$ in lieu of the inverse probabilities.
-To conclude, we summarize the preceding estimators in Table \ref{Summaryestimators}.
+Conversely, matching estimators avoid the limitation of extreme propensity scores by employing $1+M_{X}/K$ in lieu of the inverse probabilities \citep{ding2024first}.
+To conclude, we summarize: \begin{itemize} \item The matching estimator based on the pre-treatment covariates in (\ref{eq:matX}) is robust to extreme propensity scores, but matching on $X$ suffers from the curse of dimensionality; \item The PSM estimator with fixed $K=1$ in (\ref{eq:matps}) is asymptotically unbiased in high dimensional settings and robust to extreme propensity scores, but it suffers from model misspecifications and is inefficient; \item The AIPW estimator in (\ref{eq:AIPW}) is doubly robust and efficient, but the inverse probabilities suffer from extreme propensity scores. \end{itemize} Given these considerations, we are ready to leverage the respective advantages of the matching estimator and the AIPW estimator to construct the AMW estimator in the following section.
+Before proceeding, we also intend to rephrase the AIPW estimator for the ATT: